 Trier University uses an online application portal that you can reach under https://porta-system.uni-trier.de/qisserver/pages/zul/applicant. faces.
-To see the English version of the portal if you land on a German website, please click on the flag in the upper left corner to switch the language.
+You will only have to submit documents by postal mail before your enrollment if you have been admitted.
+To see the English version of the portal if you land on a German website, please click on the button showing a globe symbol in the upper left corner to switch the language.
 At a later stage of your application process you will be required to send in copies of your documents by mail as well.
 Some of these will have to be notarized/officially certified.
 Information on this can be found in the link to the website for international applicants in Section 12.
 Trier University does not provide a separate list detailing which copies of documents have to be notarized.
 In addition to the website just mentioned, this information can be found in the application portal.
 The respectice details will be given in the process.
 Please do not send any copies of documents by mail without being asked to do so first.
 The application portal will give you some information on the current status of your application as well.
 Please refrain from sending e-mails asking for updates on your application status.
 You will be informed as soon as a decision has been reached.
+If in doubt, please contact the Admission Office, as neither the academic student advisor nor the board of examiners has a means of monitoring the progress of the individual formal application processes.